JMont12/dicamba_kochia/README.md

 ~/Documents/Scripts/filter_snps_by_depth.py ./snps_passing_1.vcf 5 ./snps_passing_depth_1.vcf

 #go to the M32_mapping.rmd script in Rstudio and pull out genotypes from the vcf and write them to a file called M32_genotypes_filtered.csv
-#pull out only variants that are homozygous, but heterogeneous in the parents
+#pull out only variants that are segregating, but homozygous in the parents

 sed -i '' 's/\"//g' M32_genotypes_filtered.csv